slusarz/dovecot-fts-flatcurve/README.md

 If enabled, allows substring searches (RFC 3501 compliant).
 However, this requires significant additional storage space.
-Most users today expect "Google-like" behavior, which is prefix searching, so substring searching is arguably not the modern expected behavior anyway.
+Most users today expect "Google-like" behavior, which is prefix searching, so substring searching is arguably not the "modern, expected" behavior.
 Therefore, even though it is not strictly RFC compliant, prefix (non-substring) searching is enabled by default.